intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/known_issues.md

 ### No Space Left on Device
 This error may happen when your disk even has free space, the reason could be:
-1. Inodes get not have enough space and run out.
+1. Inodes do not have enough space.
-2. Files that were deleted while processes were still running and keeping the space reserved.
+2. Processes are still using deleted files.

 To solve this issue, please follow the steps below:
 1. Checkout Spaces on Inodes